Kapil685838/wingify-exit-intent-popup/README.md

 6) The popup form once submitted or closed, should not be visible after running the code multiple times.

-7)You can use google font library of your choice.
+7) You can use google font library of your choice.

 8) Image Link - https://useruploads.visualwebsiteoptimizer.com/useruploads/176372/images/339bf06d957c32e3b61f79b563f229af_offerx500.png